squeaky-godzilla/franz-ivan/README.md

 update the `ssl.yml` with your credentials encoded in base64.

-update the `k8s-deployment.yml` with the details of your deployment. you can choose to use my containers, or build your own.
+update the `k8s-deployment.yml` with the details of your deployment. you can choose to use my container images, or build your own.

 create the secrets resource in Kubernetes: